Superposition28/TheSimpsonsGame/Readme.md

 [8] Blender Conversion (C#, blend.csx)
 converts each .preinstanced asset into .glb using blender4.3, the plugin or script stops working with 4.4

+currently only 5337 of 5533 assets are converted successfully, error unknown

 ### `GameFiles\Main\PS3_GAME\USRDIR`